mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/_modules.md

 ## What is a module?

-- polymorphism
-- shared behaviour
-- collection of behaviours useable in other classes via mixins
-- the class inherits the interface provided by the mixin module.

-- are used where there is a `has-a` relationship between objects and behaviours and
 - using the class inheritance is not feasable because defining that behavior in a superclass would provide that behaviour to all subclasses.
-But we only want it to be available to certain subclasses.
+But we only want it to be available to certain subclasses
-- a class can inherit behaviours from multiple modules.

 - another way to apply polymorphic structure to programs.
 - Contain shared behavior similar to classes
 - cannot instantiate objects from modules